- The FRM Exam tests collective knowledge, and everything being tested on Part I of the exam is necessary for Part II.

 GARP updates the FRM Curriculum each year in order to reflect the most up-to-date trends in the financial markets.

 The annual update is not well understood by all candidates.
 For example, the FRM Exam updates more aggressively than the CFA.
-This has an important implications: the Exam is less predictable; formula and rote memorization is less reliable (because old questions are less likely to repeat); and the the assigned syllabus (including the AIMs) does not necessarily contain exact and literal pointers to exam questions.
+This has an important implications: the Exam is less predictable; formula and rote memorization is less reliable (because old questions are less likely to repeat); and the the assigned syllabus (including the Learning Objectives) does not necessarily contain exact and literal pointers to exam questions.

 The Two Parts of the FRM Exam